U.S. tariffs, China trade tensions overshadow G20 finance meeting

 But it was unclear whether that language will stand.
 Mnuchin a year ago at his first G20 meeting in Germany pressed the group to drop a decades-old pledge "to resist all forms of protectionism."
 This was replaced with a watered-down pledge to "strengthen the contribution of trade to our economies."

-Germany’s new finance minister Olaf Scholz warned on Sunday that protectionism could harm future economic prospects and said Germany would continue talks to dissuade the United States from imposing planned steel and aluminium tariffs.
+Germany’s new finance minister Olaf Scholz warned on Sunday that protectionism could harm future economic prospects and said Germany would continue talks to dissuade the United States from imposing planned steel and aluminum tariffs.

 The International Monetary Fund has forecast that global growth will reach 3.9 percent in 2018 and 2019, with all G20 members showing positive and accelerating growth due to strong trade and investment flows.
 But it listed rising protectionism as among the key risks to growth in a briefing note to G20 countries.